-Dismissal of a faculty member before his or her contract expiration shall be by action of the President upon recommendation of the Provost/Chief Academic Officer.
-In the event of any such dismissal, the faculty member shall be apprised of the grounds for dismissal by letter.
-Any faculty
+Termination of a faculty member before expiration of the term of employment set forth in the Contract shall be by action of the President upon recommendation of the Provost/Chief Academic Officer.
+In the event of any such termination, the faculty member shall be apprised in writing of the grounds for termination.
+The termination decision shall relieve the University of any further responsibility to the faculty member under the Contract and be effective as of the date of written notice of termination to the faculty member, unless and until the termination decision is changed as a result of the appeal process set forth below.